kyegomez/swarms/README.md

 2. **Collaborative Swarms**: Here, each agent in the swarm works in parallel, potentially on different aspects of a task.
 They then collectively determine the best output, often through a voting or consensus mechanism.

 3. **Competitive Swarms**: In this setup, multiple agents work on the same task independently.
 The output from the agent which produces the highest confidence or quality result is then selected.
 This can often lead to more robust outputs, as the competition drives each agent to perform at its best.

+4. **Multi-Agent Debate**: Here, multiple agents debate a topic.
+The output from the agent which produces the highest confidence or quality result is then selected.
+This can lead to more robust outputs, as the competition drives each agent to perform it's best.

 ## Share with your Friends